Functional Extreme-PLS: Technical results

 \subsection{Preliminaries}

-A standard result in the literature of Bochner spaces, \emph{e.g.}, \cite[Eq (1.2)]{bochner}, states that Bochner integrals commute with bounded linear operators such as orthogonal projections.
+A standard result in the literature of Bochner spaces, \emph{e.g.}, \citet[Eq~(1.2)]{bochner}, states that Bochner integrals commute with bounded linear operators such as orthogonal projections.
 Note that this is in fact the definition of Pettis integrals.
 In the Hilbert framework, projections are generally expressed in terms of the inner product.
 The following technical tool considers this commutation operation with the inner product when the two random variables are conditionally stochastically independent.
 The case of one variable being deterministic will also often occur in the proofs.
-In the following, we denote by $\E_\mathcal{F}$ the conditional expectation given a $\sigma$-field $\mathcal{F}$ and if moreover the integrand is Banach-valued, we denote by $\E_{\mathcal{F},\mathcal{B}}$ the Bochner version of the conditional expectation. \begin{lem} For any independent Bochner-integrable random variables $W_1,W_2$ having values in $(H,\langle\cdot,\cdot\rangle)$ a separable Hilbert space and being independent conditionally to $\mathcal{F}\in \mathcal{B}(\R)$,
+Recall the conditional expectation $\E_\mathcal{F}$ and its Bochner version $\E_{\mathcal{F},\mathcal{B}}$, both introduced in Section~\ref{sec-inf}. \begin{lem} Let $\mathcal{F}$ be a sub-$\sigma$-field of $\mathcal{A}$ and let $W_1,W_2$ be Bochner-integrable random variables having values in $(H,\langle\cdot,\cdot\rangle)$ a separable Hilbert space.
+Assume that $W_1$ and $W_2$ are independent and, in addition, independent conditionally on $\mathcal{F}$.
+Then $\langle W_1,W_2\rangle$ is integrable and